vesakoo/HelloroboArm/README.md

 ```

-Once the robot has completed the given seqvence (no more  rows in current project on server), server send special seqvence end -action to robot:
+Once the robot has completed the given seqvence (no more  rows in current project on server), server responses with special 'seqvence end' -action to robot:

 ```
 /seq/end